 According to CPS data estimates, the higher incidence of nonmetro poverty relative to metro poverty has existed since the 1960s when poverty rates were first officially recorded.
 In the 1980s, average poverty rates were 4.5 percentage points higher in nonmetro areas than in metro areas; in the 1990s, the average difference was 2.6 percentage points; from 2000 to 2009, the average difference was 2.7 percentage points.
 The difference in 2010 (1.6 percentage points) was the smallest on record and was only the second time since 1959 that the nonmetro/metro poverty rate gap had fallen below 2 percentage points (it was 1.8 in 1994).
 The uneven pace of the economic recovery following the 2007-09 recession has reversed, at least temporarily, the narrowing rural/urban poverty gap.

-An important indicator of the nation’s long-term well-being is poverty among children, since child poverty often has an impact that carries throughout a lifetime, particularly if the child lived in poverty at an early age.
+An important indicator of the Nation’s long-term well-being is poverty among children, since child poverty often has an impact that carries throughout a lifetime, particularly if the child lived in poverty at an early age.
 As with the early 1980s recession, rural children have been disproportionately affected by the recent economic downturn.
-Child poverty is more sensitive to labor market conditions than overall poverty, as children depend on the earnings of their parents.
-Older members of the labor force, including empty nesters and retirees, are less affected by job downturns, and families with children need higher incomes to stay above the poverty line than singles or those married without children.
+Child poverty is more sensitive to labor market conditions than to overall poverty, as children depend on the earnings of their parents.
+Older members of the labor force, including empty nesters, and retirees are less affected by job downturns, and families with children need higher incomes to stay above the poverty line than are needed by singles or those married without children.
 Like the overall poverty rate, nonmetro child poverty has also been historically higher than metro child poverty, and increased to record high levels in 2012 (26.7 percent CPS).
 According to ACS estimates, the nonmetro child poverty rate peaked in 2011 (26.3 percent) and stood at 26.2 percent in 2012 and 2013, which was more than four percentage points higher than the metro child rate for the same years.
 The nonmetro child poverty rate has continued to decline each year and in 2016 was 23.5 percent.
 The metro child poverty rate has declined as well, but the nonmetro-metro child poverty rate gap increased to nearly five percentage points in 2016.